OpenTwinCities/opentwincities.github.com/events/_posts/2016-09-17-October-4-open-work-meetup.md

 to match you up with an already existing project or idea.
 We'll have food and some great conversation.

+### Met Council Data with Todd Graham

+The Metropolitan Council, our regional planning agency and provider of metro-wide services including Metro Transit, [produces](http://www.metrocouncil.org/Data-and-Maps.aspx) and [publishes](https://gisdata.mn.gov/organization/us-mn-state-metc) a lot of data.
+Todd Graham, Principal Forecaster at the Met Council, is going to stop by and tell us a bit about all this data and talk about the types of questions it might help answer.

 ### Code of Conduct

 As with any event hosted by Open Twin Cities, our [Code of Conduct](/about/code-of-conduct/)